wbamberg/idl-reference/docs/nsIDownloadManagerUI.md

 <tr>
 <td>[optional]</td>
-<td>aWindowContext
-       The parent window context to show the UI.
+<td>aDownload
+       The download to be preselected upon opening.
 </td>
 </tr>

 <tr>
 <td>[optional]</td>
-<td>aWindowContext
+<td>aReason
-       The parent window context to show the UI.
+       The reason to show the download manager's UI.
+This defaults to
+       REASON_USER_INTERACTED, and should be one of the previously listed
+       constants.
 </td>
 </tr>

 <tr>
 <td>[optional]</td>
-<td>aWindowContext
-       The parent window context to show the UI.
+<td>aUsePrivateUI
+       Pass true as this argument to hint to the implementation that it
+       should only display private downloads in the UI, if possible.
 </td>
 </tr>